Rohit-Satyam/nextCov-old/README.md

 cd nextCov
 ```

 Make two directories/folders with the following command inside nextCov directory.
 We already provide these directories and an examplary data in this repository so you can skip the command below.
+Replace this data/files with your actual data

 ```bash
 mkdir data resources